soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 ## Working method and example

-The module combines short subject-specific inputs with active engagement and application:
+The module combines short inputs alternate with analysis, discussion, and modeling activities:

 - Terms are introduced using typical information from collections.
 - Modeling decisions are discussed and justified collaboratively.